-Despite all this, there still many reasons you might want to check out some After Effects alternatives.
-Maybe you don’t like the way After Effects handles things, or you want more powerful features.
-Perhaps you just want to be free of a monthly Creative Cloud subscription and just pay a one-off fee.
-Or you may have no money at all, and simply want the best free alternatives to After Effects.
-(If you do want to check out AE's free trial, then see our how to download After Effects post)
+That said, there are still good reasons to check out After Effects alternatives.
+Perhaps you don’t like the way After Effects handles things, or you want more powerful features.
+Maybe you just want to pay less than a monthly Creative Cloud subscription.
+Or you might have no money at all, and simply want the best free alternatives to After Effects.
+(Note, though, that you can get free access to After Effects for a limited period through a trial: see our article on how to download After Effects for details.)

 Also, while there’s no exact like-for-like alternative to After Effects, maybe you don’t need the full feature set; perhaps you’re just interested in compositing, for example.
-So with all that in mind, we present nine of the best After Effects alternatives available today.
+With all that in mind, below we list the best After Effects alternatives available today.

-These include free and paid-for options (jump to the free options here); lightweight and super-powerful tools.
-We’ll provide the details of what they cost, what hardware you need, and what they’re capable of, to help you decide which one is the best fit for your workflow.
+These include free and paid-for options (jump to the free options here).
+And we’ll provide the details of what they cost, what hardware you need, and what they’re capable of, to help you decide which one is the best fit for your workflow.

 The best paid-for After Effects alternatives

-If you’re a pro video editor looking for After Effects alternatives that don’t require a subscription, we’d recommend HitFilm Pro (opens in new tab).
+If you’re a pro video editor looking for After Effects alternatives, we’d recommend HitFilm 2022.
 This video editor, compositor and VFX suite is non-linear, as opposed to After Effects’ layer based system.
-But it does offer a feature set that’s very similar to AE, for a one-off price of around £300.
-With that, you get 12 months of software updates and technical support, and a licence to run HitFilm on three computers.
+But it does offer a feature set that’s very similar to AE.

 Apple Motion is a macOS-only tool used for motion graphics, titling for video and film production, 2D and 3D compositing, and visual effects.
 It’s a good choice for Final Cut Pro users, as it’s closely intertwined with it, and has a similar interface.
 Most importantly, you can use Apple Motion to create templates and themes (ie. titles, transitions and effects) for use in Final Cut Pro.